BlackWasp

 Including Braces in Templates

 In some circumstance you may require brace characters in the template string to be included in the output string.
-This is achieved by adding two brace characters.
-When a double brace is encountered by the Format method it is replaced by a single brace.
+If you do, add two brace characters wherever you want one in the result.

 string output;